 It’s a special experience to recognize and applaud outstanding members of the Acadia community who have been duly honoured with Acadia Alumni Association Awards.

 University President Dr. Peter Ricketts, Alumni Association President Donalda MacBeath (’75), Executive Director, Alumni Affairs Oonagh Proudfoot (’93, ’06), and Alumni Awards Committee Chair Jeff Aucoin (’96) welcomed members of Acadia’s alumni community live on Microsoft Teams to launch this year’s celebration on May 31.

 See below for the links to each of the interviews with our honorees and their many personal and professional accomplishments.
-Once the event has officially launched, we invite guests to explore, on your time, video interviews with our award recipients and get to know them better.
-Videos will be posted on the right-hand side of this page or to the right of this text once available.
+We invite you to explore, on your time, video interviews with our award recipients and get to know them better.

 Dr. Blye Frank ('77, '81)

 Dr. Blye Frank has enjoyed an outstanding 50-year career as a teacher, mentor, researcher, educator, trailblazer and administrator.
 He has three degrees from Acadia – BA (’77); BEd (’77); MEd (’81) – and a PhD from Dalhousie University (’90).
 He also holds a Diploma in Education, a Teaching Certificate in the Province of Nova Scotia, and is a Certified Canadian Counselor.